PedroAlabart/1er-PI/README.md

 ### Avance 3

+- **Ecommerce Folder**
-The `Ecommerce` folder contains the dbt project setup.
+The folder contains the dbt project setup.
 It includes staging models for each table and a business mart model called `agg_user_expenses`, which ranks users by total spending and also shows their average expenses.
 Data validation steps were implemented to exclude null values and ensure result accuracy.

+- **3er_avance_storytelling.ipynb**
+Includes multiple graphs and visualizations for business insights.
+Analyzes sales trends, user spending, payment method preferences, and order value distributions.
+Provides actionable recommendations based on data
 ---

 ## 🚀 How to Use